 Walmsley and Johnson (2003: 10) see research ‘as a microcosm of the wider community’.
 This makes the restriction of inclusive research to those whose intellectual disabilities are at the mild/moderate end of the spectrum unsurprising; it is typical of wider failures to include those at the other end of the spectrum.
 The exclusion of people with profound intellectual and multiple disabilities from inclusive research is part of wider marginalization; it reflects what Davy (2019: 101) refers to as, ‘The modern Western notion of the self as an autonomous, self-contained centre of thought and agency [which] informs cultural understandings of “the good life”’.
 This reflects the predominance of a narrow conceptualization of citizenship as involving ‘communicative competence’ (Anderson 1999, cited in Vorhaus, 2014: 618).
 Vorhaus (2014: 618) argues that this focus on communicative competence means that ‘profoundly disabled people are… set up to fail the tests’ of full citizenship.
 This conceptualization of citizenship has underpinned policy imperatives around the increased involvement of people with learning disabilities in everyday life, particularly the ethos of normalization and social role valorization, which has been reproduced in inclusive research approaches, particularly in the UK (where people with intellectual disabilities employed by universities may be viewed as the pinnacle of inclusion).
 These high bars are evident in inclusive research, where people with profound intellectual and multiple disabilities are often excluded because their forms of communication lie beyond the technologies and practices of traditional, verbally-based research roles, meaning they ‘have had little or no chance to self-author their place within our historical record, nor to contest the many “unauthorized” representations’ (Milner and Frawley 2018: 386) in research accounts.
 They have been the ‘lost voices’ (Atkinson and Walmsley 1999, cited by Milner and Frawley 2018: 386) of qualitative research and may be the ‘most silenced’ (Mietola, et al. 2017).
 We follow Vorhaus (2014) here in arguing that just as this narrow form of citizenship needs redefining to include people with profound intellectual disabilities, so too must inclusive research be reconceptualized to be inclusive of people with profound disabilities.

 We acknowledge that this is a challenge.
 There are structural (practical, methodological and ethical) (Tilley, Ledger and deHaas 2020) as well as conceptual barriers to the inclusion of people with profound disabilities even as research participants; the ethics procedures designed to protect vulnerable people are increasingly regulatory, often resulting in the exclusion of people with profound disabilities (Kellett and Nind 2001).
 Moving beyond inclusion as participants, as people have sought to firm up the structures that govern inclusive research to make it fundable it has become less flexible; this systematically excludes people who cannot meet its requirements (Jones, et al. 2020).
 This was a concern for Nind and Vinha (2014) when they advocated keeping the phenomenon of inclusive research fluid, and this is why we use their more flexible term ‘doing research inclusively’ in the title of this paper.
+Without intending to do so, moves to pull some people inside inclusive research expose how people with profound intellectual disabilities are largely left sitting on the outside.
 As Seale et al. (2015) found, some definitions of inclusive/participatory research would not accommodate projects involving people with profound intellectual disabilities, but such projects ‘serve an important purpose in calling these boundaries into question’ (491).
-There are insiders and outsiders, and in inclusive research, people with profound intellectual disabilities are becoming the outsiders.

 3. Why people with profound intellectual disabilities need to belong